 The proposed speed calming measures will also enable the speed limit in the project area to be reduced to 30km/h in the future - as a part of the upcoming speed limit bylaw change.
 Consultation on this proposed bylaw will take place in early 2019.

 The aim of the project is to improve safety for all road users.
 Hibiscus and Bays Local Board see these changes as important and are funding the proposed improvements.

 Location of town centre safety improvements, shown in detailed plans:

 We plan to implement these measures in early 2020.

 These improvements are part of AT's commitment to reducing the number of deaths and serious injuries on our roads by 60% over the next 10 years.

 Before we make these changes, we wanted to understand if there are any issues or concerns that need to be taken into consideration, what you think about the proposal and any changes you would like to make.
-Your local knowledge will give us a better understanding of the area and help us make improvements.
+Your local knowledge gave us a better understanding of the area and help us make improvements.

 Feedback closed Friday 14 December 2018.